 - If you are having any medical treatment or surgery, tell your doctor/nurse/pharmacist about the thrombophilia.

-- Be aware of the warning symptoms of a blood clot - get medical help immediately if you suspect one (see above for symptoms).
+- Be aware of the warning symptoms of a blood clot - obtain medical help immediately if you suspect one (see above for symptoms).

 - Avoid lack of fluid in the body (dehydration) by drinking adequate amounts of fluid.
 Dehydration can contribute to blood clots forming.

-- Keep active, and avoid being immobile for long periods - immobility helps cause blood clots in the legs (DVT).
+- Keep active, and avoid being immobile for long periods - immobility helps cause blood clots in the legs (DVTs).

 - Keep to a healthy weight - being overweight or obese increases the risk of blood clots in legs.